|

 7. Con: Limited Beach Activities

-Turkey has stunning coastal areas, but visiting during the winter means the beach experience won’t be the same.
+Turkey’s coastal areas are stunning, but visiting in winter means the beach experience won’t be the same.

-You can indulge in fresh seafood and local raki at waterfront restaurants, explore charming seaside villages, and enjoy a peaceful atmosphere without the crowds typically found during the peak tourist season.
+You can take scenic walks along the shoreline, admire breathtaking sea views, savor fresh seafood and local raki at waterfront restaurants, and explore quaint seaside villages—all without the crowds of peak tourist season.

 Mugula beach in February as the waves roll in and the clouds pepper the sky.